Chia-Network/chia-docs/docs/rpc-reference/datalayer.md

 :::info

 The `root_hash` parameter is recommended to be used each time you call this RPC.
-This is because without specifying the `root_hash`, there is no way to guarantee that the latest data is being shown (stale data may be shown instead).
+If `root_hash` is not specified, there is no way to guarantee that the latest data is being shown (stale data may be shown instead).
 This parameter is obtainable by calling the [get_root](#get_root) RPC.